 The other states that have Confederate holidays in their state codes are Arkansas, Florida, Kentucky, Louisiana, North Carolina and Tennessee.

 Georgia struck Lee’s birthday and Confederate Memorial Day from its official state calendar in August 2015 and replaced the names with the term “state holiday.”
 Arkansas in 2017 decoupled Robert E. Lee Day from Martin Luther King Day and made it a standalone, unpaid holiday marked with a gubernatorial proclamation.

 8. More than 100 monuments and other Confederate symbols have been removed in 22 states, including the District of Columbia, since June 2015.

-The survey identified 113 Confederate symbols removed since the Charleston massacre, including 49 monuments and four flags, and name changes for 36 schools, seven parks, three buildings and nine roads.
+The survey identified 114 Confederate symbols removed since the Charleston massacre, including 48 monuments and three flags, and name changes for 35 schools and one college, and 10 roads.
 Among them was the Confederate battle flag that had flown at the South Carolina State House grounds in Columbia for 54 years.